DualsFWShield/NitroGen/README.md

 Install dependencies:

 Install python and ViGEm Bus Driver
+Don't forget to check the boxes to add them to the PATH.
 (Given in the repository but avaible on the official website) ViGEmBus : https://vigembusdriver.com/download/
 Python : https://www.python.org/downloads/release/python-31311/